 Stay calm: Please try your best to be as relaxed as possible when completing the test.
 We recommend completing the test in a quiet environment and try to get plenty of sleep.

 If you require extra time or any other adjustment to your test or test environment, you should inform the employer as soon as possible.
 Employers are obliged to provide reasonable adjustments to cater to disability.
-However, letting the employer know as soon as possible will help ensure the organisation is able to make the required adjustments in time.
+However, letting the employer know as soon as possible will help ensure the organization is able to make the required adjustments in time.

 Click here if you would like to find out more about our ability tests.